mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 ## Add user

-The add user command is used to add new users to the debug CLI of MaxScale.
-The default behavior of the CLI for MaxScale is to have a login name of admin and a fixed password of mariadb.
+The add user command is used to add new users to the debug CLI of MariaDB MaxScale.
+The default behavior of the CLI for MariaDB MaxScale is to have a login name of admin and a fixed password of mariadb.
 Adding new users will disable this default behavior and limit the login access to the users that are added.

 **MaxScale>** add user admin july2013